-In terms of ICT gender gap, Uganda is no exception.
+In terms of the ICT gender gap, Uganda is no exception.
 Ugandan women access and use ICTs less than Ugandan men, curtailing their opportunities of empowerment through these technologies.
 However, accessing ICTs is only the first step: once connected, Ugandan women also face all kinds of difficulties and threats.
-The web often appears to be a quite women-unfriendly environment enabling all types of Gender Based Violence (GBV).
-Cyber security for women is a major challenge in Uganda today, as abuses may be factors inhibiting women’s use of ICTs.
+The web often appears to be a quite women-unfriendly environment enabling all types of Gender-Based Violence (GBV).
+Cybersecurity for women is a major challenge in Uganda today, as abuses may be factors inhibiting women’s use of ICT’s.
 As the online and offline environments are fundamentally intertwined, gender-based power structures have real-world implications regardless of platform.
-Threats online also translate into threats and violence offline, both in public and private spaces – having a devastating impact on the ability / possibilities of women, girls and other marginalized groups to access, create and share content without being targeted by gender-based violence online.
+Threats online also translate into threats and violence offline, both in public and private spaces – having a devastating impact on the ability/possibilities of women, girls, and other marginalized groups to access, create and share content without being targeted by gender-based violence online.

 1/ Ugandan women access and use ICTs less than men, curtailing their opportunities of empowerment through these technologies.

-A 2007/8 survey by ICTworks revealed that only 13% Ugandan women owned a cell phone as against 29% Ugandan men.
+A 2007/8 survey by ICTworks revealed that only 13% of Ugandan women-owned a cell phone as against 29% Ugandan men.
 Moreover, men generally spent more money on using their cell phones than women.
 The survey also revealed a gender gap in access to other ICTs like TV and radio.
-78% Ugandan women listened to the radio, but only 55% women owned a personal radio that they could use at any time, while 96% men listened to the radio and 79% men owned their own radio.
-21% women and 34% men watched TV.
+78% of Ugandan women listened to the radio, but only 55% of women-owned a personal radio that they could use at any time, while 96% men listened to the radio, and 79% men-owned their own radio.
+21% of women and 34% of men watched TV.
 The same gender gap could be observed in Internet access: 1.1% women used the Internet (as against 3.7% men) and 0.8% women had an email address (as against 3.4% men).
-Only 3.5% Ugandan women knew what the Internet was, as against 9.4% Ugandan men.
+Only 3.5% of Ugandan women knew what the Internet was, as against 9.4% Ugandan men.
 These figures from 2007/8 should off course be viewed cautiously as the use of ICTs has been spreading rapidly in Uganda over the past few years.

 Limited access to communication infrastructure and electricity in rural areas, where women are the majority of the population, is the first obstacle to women’s access to the Internet in Uganda.
 According to the Uganda Communications Commission’s (UCC), only 20 % of the Internet users live in rural areas which means than 60% of the population is left offline, mostly women.